nowakartur/GynvaelMissions/EN012/readme.md

 }
 ```

 When loop detect key OFF scancode (f0 XX) it just skip this two elements.
-In any other cases it just search in DOM using:
+In any other cases it just search appropriate key for given scancode in DOM using:

 ```javascript
  t.find("td:contains('"+ b[i].toUpperCase() +"')").prev("td").children().first().text()
 ```

-Finally I got answer:
+Finally I need to print the answer:
 ```javascript
 console.log(answer)
 ```